Dias: Dynamic Rewriting of Pandas Code: Introduction

 We propose an alternative approach to address the \emph{vertical} scalability of dataframe libraries: \emph{rewriting} notebook cells to accelerate dataframe computations by utilizing faster, but semantically equivalent code sequences.
 To understand the potential for rewriting notebook cells, consider the two cells in Figure~\ref{fig:apply_only_math}.
 The first cell is a simplified cell from a real-world, Kaggle notebook.
 The second cell is an optimized cell with identical semantics.
 While identical semantically, the second cell can run up to 1000$\times$ faster, showing that simple rewrites of notebook cells can accelerate workloads.

 A natural question that emerges is why can't the users write optimized code themselves.
 As witnessed in compilers, automatic tools that accelerate code can reduce developer effort and improve comprehensibility.
-Furthermore, severalrewrite rules in this paper were \emph{not apparent to the authors} (e.g., all the rules in Table~\ref{tbl:rewr_rules}), even after devoting considerable time studying the internals of Python and \code{pandas}.
+Furthermore, several rewrite rules in this paper were \emph{not apparent to the authors} (e.g., the rules used to perform the rewrites in Figure~\ref{fig:concat-with-lists} and Figure~\ref{fig:split}), even after devoting considerable time studying the internals of Python and \code{pandas}.
 To understand how this translates to non-experts, there are whole videos and articles dedicated to patterns for speeding up \code{pandas} code via manual rewriting \cite{pygotham_apply_vectorized, pandas_opt_article_docs, pandas_opt_video_heisler, pandas_opt_video_trabelsi, pandas_opt_article_dan, pandas_opt_article_numba}.
-Even then, optimizing code correctly is challenging for non-expert users and can lead to subtle bugs.
+Even then, optimizing code correctly is challenging for non-experts and can lead to subtle bugs.

-To realize the vision of rewriting notebook cells transparently, we propose \system{}, a library that automatically rewrites notebook cells via cell annotations.
+To realize the vision of rewriting notebook cells transparently, we propose \system{}, a tool that automatically rewrites notebook cells.
 As we show, \system{} can accelerate notebook cells by up to 57$\times$ completely transparently to the user.

-In order to rewrite cells, \system{} must overcome several challenges.
-First, it must operate within interactive time scales: the overhead of rewriting cannot dominate cost savings.
-Second, the rewrites must not change program semantics.
-This is particularly challenging in the context of a dynamically-typed language like Python, which has no precise formal semantics and liberal typing rules.
-In Python, the types of variables or even classes of \textit{other} modules can change arbitrarily and there are no standard scoping rules.
+\system{} is the first source-to-source, dynamic rewriter for a Python library.
+Source-to-source rewriting/compilation, especially over Python code, is challenging because source languages are high-level, while traditional compiler optimizations work better in low-level intermediate representations.
+But, we observe that operating at the source level creates novel opportunities.
+One such opportunity is that it enables us to rewrite across different representations (e.g., Python and \code{pandas}).
+Such rewrites are high-level (leading to significant speedups), and thus, the source language is a suitable representation for performing them.
+It may be useful to compare and contrast a high-level rewrite like the one in Figure~\ref{fig:concat-with-lists} with a traditional low-level rewrite such as \code{a*2} $\rightarrow$ \code{a<<1}.

+To perform these rewrites, \system{} needs to operate externally, in contrast with previous work (e.g., TensorFlow Grappler \cite{tf_grappler}, \code{modin} \cite{modin}, BELE \cite{best_effort_lazy}), which are implemented as libraries.
+Namely, it views all user's code compared to just library code and can modify any part of it.
+This allows \system{} to rewrite across library boundaries (e.g., Figure~\ref{fig:concat-with-lists}), which is infeasible with current techniques.